Beyond calibration: estimating the grouping loss of modern neural networks: Characterization of the grouping loss

 This is the approach taken by the popular Expected Calibration Error (ECE) \citep{Naeini2015Obtaining}.
 However, the loss estimated for a binned classifier deviates from that of the original one.
 In particular, binning biases the calibration loss downwards \citep{Kumar2019verified}.
 Here we show that on the contrary it creates an upwards bias for the grouping loss.
 Binning a classifier $S$ into $S_B$ boils down to merging the level sets $S$ into a finite number of larger level sets of confidence score $S_B$.
 For example in \autoref{fig:binning}, all level sets with $S \in [0.5, 1]$ are merged into one level set of confidence $S_B = 0.75$, which artificially inflates the variance of $Q$ in each bin.
 This intuition is formalized in \autoref{prop:glbin} \end{minipage} \begin{restatable}[Binning-induced grouping loss]{proposition}{bininduced} The grouping loss of the binned classifier $\GL(S_B)$ deviates from that of the original classifier $\GL(S)$ by an induced grouping loss $\GLind(S, S_B)$:

 Moreover, if the scoring rule is proper: $\qquad\qquad\GLind(S, S_B) \geq 0$. \end{restatable}

-The proof is given in \autoref{prop:glbin:proof}. \autoref{prop:glbin} shows that the difference between the grouping loss of the binned and original classifier is given by the $h$-variance of the original calibrated scores in a bin.
+\autoref{prop:glbin:proof} gives the proof. \autoref{prop:glbin} shows that the difference between the grouping loss of the binned and original classifier is given by the $h$-variance of the original calibrated scores in a bin.
 This result provides an expression for $\GLind$ which can then be estimated as shown in \autoref{ss:estimation}.

 \begin{remark} Interestingly, the binning-induced grouping and calibration losses partly compensate each other (\autoref{cor:bounds} in \autoref{sec:clglinduced}). \end{remark}

 Applying the decomposition of \autoref{th:GL_decomp} to the binned classifier $S_B$ and accounting for binning using \autoref{prop:glbin}, we obtain a new decomposition of the grouping loss: \begin{restatable}[Explained grouping loss accounting for binning]{proposition}{binaccounting} \end{restatable} The proof is given in \autoref{prop:gllb-binning:proof}.
 Importantly, contrary to the grouping loss, both terms in the lower-bound (\autoref{eq:lb-binning}) can be estimated.
 In the remainder of this paper, we will be interested in the estimation and optimization of the lower bound $\gllb(S, S_B)$.